CharlesJGantt/cjgportfolio26/README.md

 This file exports a `DATA` object that contains all the information for your portfolio.
 Here's a breakdown of the structure:

-- `home`: Content for the home page, including the hero section, skills overview, and testimonials.
+  - `home`: Content for the home page, including the hero section and skills overview.
 - `about`: Information for the about page, including your profile, education, experience, and technologies.
 - `projects`: A list of your featured projects, including details, images, and links.
 - `contact`: Contact information and the Google Maps source for the contact page.